vbitzceo/LLMPodcast/README.md

 - Build podcast series with recurring characters
 - Save time on setup for similar content

+### Podcast Library

+Manage your entire podcast collection with the built-in library:

+**Accessing the Library:**
+- Click "Library" in the top-right corner to view all your podcasts

+**Library Features:**
+1. **Dashboard Overview**:
+   - View total podcast count, completed podcasts, and total messages
+   - Quick stats about your podcast collection

+2. **Podcast Management**:
+   - Browse all podcasts with detailed information:
+     - Topic, creation date, status, and participant count
+     - Number of rounds and conversation messages
+     - Participant names with host identification
+   - Filter by status (Created, In Progress, Completed, Failed)

+3. **Actions Available**:
+   - **Play**: Listen to or read completed podcasts
+   - **Copy Settings**: Reuse participant configurations from any podcast
+   - **Delete**: Permanently remove podcasts and their audio files
+     - Includes confirmation dialog to prevent accidental deletion
+     - Removes both database records and associated MP3 files

+4. **Navigation**:
+   - Seamless switching between Create, Library, and Player views
+   - Back buttons for easy navigation
+   - Integrated workflow with all existing features

+**Library Benefits:**
+- Complete podcast collection management
+- Easy access to previous conversations
+- Safe deletion with confirmation
+- Organize and review your content library
+- Quick access to successful podcast configurations

 ### Managing LLM Providers

 1. Click "Settings" in the top-right corner